bboyho/Wireless_Remote_Controlled_RedBot_with_XBees/README.md

   </tr>
 </table>

 Example code using the wireless remote controller (SAMD21) to control the SparkFun RedBot (ATmega328P) via XBee.
 A character is pipelined between two serial UARTs using a pair of XBee Series 1 Transcievers.
-Make sure to use software serial example code for the RedBot to avoide bricking your XBee.
+Make sure to use software serial example code for the RedBot to avoid bricking your XBee.

 Repository Contents
 -------------------